Medication

 How much does tirzepatide cost and how do you get started?

-Brand-name Zepbound costs $1,060/mo at retail, but Weight Method offers tirzepatide subscriptions starting at $349/mo including medication, physician oversight, and clinical support.
+Weight Method offers tirzepatide subscriptions starting at $329/mo, an all-inclusive price covering the medication, physician oversight, and ongoing clinical support without insurance hurdles.

 Insurance coverage for tirzepatide is expanding but remains inconsistent.
 Most commercial plans cover Mounjaro for type 2 diabetes with prior authorization.
 Coverage for Zepbound (weight management) is more limited, though employer-sponsored plans are increasingly adding it.
 Eli Lilly offers a savings card program that can reduce out-of-pocket costs for eligible commercially insured patients.

-At Weight Method, tirzepatide subscriptions start at $349 per month, including medication, physician oversight, and ongoing clinical support.
-Our medical team evaluates your health profile, BMI, and treatment goals to determine whether tirzepatide is the right choice for you.
+At Weight Method, tirzepatide subscriptions start at $329 per month, including medication, physician oversight, and ongoing clinical support — with no insurance paperwork or pharmacy trips.
+Our medical team evaluates your health profile, BMI, and treatment goals to determine whether tirzepatide is the right choice for you, and the all-inclusive subscription covers your evaluation and ongoing dose management throughout treatment.

 Key Takeaways